gmicsa/scores-microservice/README.md

 # scores-microservice

-Football scores microservice developed with Spring Boot 2 and Angular 5.
+A reactive microservice for managing football scores developed with Spring Boot 2, Spring WebFlux, Spring Data Reactive Repositories and backed by MongoDB.

-TODOs:
-- upgrade to run with latest Docker version
+Run locally:
+-
+Docker Compose is used to run app composed by Spring Web and MongoDB containers locally.
+See scripts inside /infrastructure/dev folder for running.

+Run on Google Cloud:
+-
+App can be deployed to Google Kubernetes Engine using configuration files and scripts located inside /infrastructure/gke folder.